+Academy of Fine Arts in Zagreb was founded in June 1907 as the Royal College of Arts and Crafts, with a structural statute and a scientific basis.
+Lectures were first held at the Painting Department, Sculpture Department, and Pedagogical Drawing Department (for future teachers).
 The Academy’s first professors included Robert Frangeš Mihanović, Rudolf Valdec, Robert Auer, Oton Iveković, Bela Čikos Sesija, Menci Clement Crnčić, and Branko Šenoa.
 Its ateliers were constructed according to a design by Herman Bollé, and the courtyard building of the former National Maternity Hospital was adapted for teaching purposes.

+Presently, Academy of Fine Arts consists of six departments with undergraduate, graduate, and integrated university study programmes of Painting, Sculpture, Graphic Arts, Art Education, Animated Film and the New Media, and Conservation and Restoration of Artworks (with specializations in Painting or Sculpture).
+All programmes have been accredited in accordance with the Bologna Process.
 Courses are held at the Academy in the form of lectures, workshops, seminars, and tutorials.
 Students also work in ateliers, studios, and laboratories, including a specialized practicum in galleries, museums, primary and secondary schools, and work on movable and immovable cultural monuments.
 Field trips are an essential part of the teaching and learning process at all departments, and include a number of localities throughout Croatia.
-In artistic research and project articulation, the Academy collaborates with a number of colleges at the University of Zagreb, various European art academies and universities, cultural and scholarly institutions, and associations active in the field of art and culture in Croatia and abroad.
+In artistic research and project articulation, the Academy collaborates with many other faculties and academies of the University of Zagreb, various European art academies and universities, cultural and scholarly institutions, and associations active in the field of art and culture in Croatia and abroad.

 Numerous prominent artists have been teaching at the Academy since its very beginnings, which makes its history inseparable from the history of visual arts in Croatia.